 People with disabilities constitute 15% of the world’s population.
 However, they are often amongst the poorer in a society and there is little to no information on how they are impacted by climate change.
 This literature review summarizes a body of literature that looks at the link between climate change adaptation (CCA), disaster risk reduction (DRR), and disability.
 The available data reviewed shows heightened vulnerability for disabled people, demonstrating more severe impacts and a lower resilience capacity than the general population.
 However, there is limited evidence on how the resiliency of people with disabilities has been enhanced through development practices.
 We must also take into account the heterogeneity of disability.
 The experiences from disability-inclusive DRR and evidence from managing other vulnerable groups are used to draw applicable lessons for building climate resilience, as well as proposes approaches to include them.

-Lisa Dale is part of UN A2R, a climate adaptation initiative housed at the UN, which functions as a clearinghouse for all of the systems working on climate resilience.
+UN A2R is a climate adaptation initiative housed at the UN, which functions as a clearinghouse for all of the systems working on climate resilience.
 It is an organizing focal point, with a focus on developing countries (114 countries).
 One interesting piece that the group has been looking at is how to integrate the needs of the disability community into their humanitarian work.
 About 15% of the global population has some sort of disability.
 3% are considered severely disabled.
 The challenges they face are pervasive in their daily life, long before adding climate challenges.

 The UN group is trying to engage people with disabilities (PWDs) in the research.
 In developing countries, PWDs are even more isolated and there’s less legal recourse for them.
 Physical access is a huge part of this.
 PWDs can’t always communicate what they are going through at the time, and they are often underrepresented in policy circles and decision-making bodies.
 Including their voices on the planning end will be important, and active advocacy and communications efforts can be powerful steps.